travel agency website designs

 The 10 Best Travel Agency Website Designs

-After doing tourism website development with many travel agencies, tour providers, and travel websites over the years, we’ve learnt a fair bit about these kinds of websites.
+After working on tourism website development with many travel agencies, tour providers, and travel websites over the years, we’ve learned a fair bit about these kinds of websites.
 One thing has become extremely clear to us: travel agency website designs are possibly the most important part of driving conversions.

 Why Tour and Travel Websites Need Amazing Designs

-Combine this with the fact that in 2018, over 80% of travel and your bookings were made digitally, and the general rule that a visual experience is a make-or-break in the digital sphere.
+In 2018, over 80% of travel bookings were made digitally.
+Since then, this number has increased even further which really drove the importance of visual experience in the digital sphere.
 It becomes pretty clear that design and visual communications are some of the most important factors in travel.
+After all, it may be the one thing that puts you above your competitor.

 Travel Agency Websites: The 10 Best Designs